rish-38/TinKat/README.md

 # TinKat
-dating platform for cats. from all around the countries.
+dating platform for cats. from all around the countries. (this project is created using just html and bootstrap)